kiboschool/course-data-structures-and-algorithms/src/lessons/week-03/recursion.md

 > ***Definition.***
 >
 > When a function is called, a new *stack frame* is added to the stack.
-The stack frame includes enough room for all of the local variables and paramters that the function may use.
+The stack frame includes enough room for all of the local variables and parameters that the function may use.
 When the function call returns, the stack frame is removed from the stack.

 Each time a recursive function calls itself, another frame is added to the stack.
 This continues until the base case is reached.
 In the case of the factorial function, this is what the stack would look like at the moment that the base case is reached: